Cristina is a Florida native and Realtor by trade. She enjoys writing about travel, real estate, and several other interesting topics.

 As a Floridian, and long-time resident of Miami, hurricanes are part of life.
 We don’t get hit very often, but I’ve lived through my share of hurricanes and tropical storms.
 The first actual hurricane (not tropical storm) I witnessed was Hurricane Andrew, and that was an experience that forever changed me.
 Anyone who has lived through a hurricane will attest to this: the hurricane sweeping over the land in all of its ferocity is not the worst part.
 The worst part is the aftermath, the destruction of homes, businesses, utilities, schools, cars, families, and lives.
 After hurricane Andrew, we lived without power for five weeks during the hottest month of the year, and without a phone for two and a half months.
 Still, I know we were lucky.
 We had a roof over our heads.
 As bad as Andrew was, it was not the worst or most destructive hurricane in history.
 Along with Andrew, there is a long list of hurricanes that caused tremendous death and property damage.
 Several are just awe-inspiring in their sheer brute strength.

-Note: This article was first published in 2011 and updated in 2017.
+Note: This article was first published in 2011 and is updated annually before the start of hurricane season.

 I. The Costliest Hurricanes